Restricted Electrical Worker’s licence (REL)

 Application

-To determine if an applicant is eligible for a Restricted Electrical Worker’s licence, ESV has several requirements:
+To determine if an applicant is eligible for a Restricted Electrical Worker’s licence, Energy Safe has several requirements:

-- Successful completion of an independent practical assessment conducted by an assessment centre approved by ESV
+• Successful completion of an independent practical assessment conducted by an assessment centre approved by Energy Safe

 Check your eligibility

-- evidence of successful completion of a unit of competence in Disconnect/Reconnect and/or Fault Finding.
-Approved units of competence are listed below
+• evidence of successful completion of a unit of competence in Disconnect or Reconnect or Fault Finding.
+Approved units of competence are listed below.

-- evidence of successful completion of the Independent Practical Assessment in Disconnect Reconnect and/or Fault Finding within the last five years, and
+• evidence of successful completion of the Independent Practical Assessment in Disconnect Reconnect or Fault Finding within the last five years

 Enrolment and successful completion of the Restricted Electrical Worker’s licence course does not automatically entitle you to a Restricted Electrical Worker’s licence.
-ESV may issue a licence when it is satisfied that you:
+Energy Safe may issue a licence when it is satisfied that you:

 Required competencies